HSRLCLab/SmartFactory_Box-Sortic/README.md

 The SmartFactory_Box-Sortic is an implementation from the SmartFactory Project for Sortic.

 SmartFactory_Box-Sortic is a SmartBox which can detect its fill level.
-It knows if it must be emptied or filled and communicates this information wirelessly to her environment using the [SmartFactory_MQTTCommunication](https://github.com/LMazzole/SmartFactory_MQTTCommunication)-component.
+It knows if it must be emptied or filled and communicates this information wirelessly to its environment using the [SmartFactory_MQTTCommunication](https://github.com/LMazzole/SmartFactory_MQTTCommunication)-component.

- Multiple nested  Finite State Machines (FSM) based on the pattern of the [ArdFSM](<https://github.com/LMazzole/ArdFSM>) are used to control the processes.
+ Multiple nested Finite State Machines (FSM) based on the pattern of the [ArdFSM](<https://github.com/LMazzole/ArdFSM>) are used to control these processes.

 <!-- add Pagebreak: <div style="page-break-after: always;"></div> -->